Mrs Rogers' Christmas Cake

 Christmas

 Step back in time to the roots of festive baking with this treasured recipe from Mrs Rogers' original recipe book.
-Handwritten and filled with heart, this specific Christmas Cake recipe has brought joy to generations of families, and now it’s your turn to make it your own The recipe celebrates the classic, rich flavours of a traditional Christmas Cake, packed with fruits, spices, and all the festive goodness
+Handwritten and filled with heart, this special Christmas Cake recipe has brought joy to generations of families, and now it’s your turn to make it your own!

 Ingredients